ishwar1210/Spectrum/Spectrum/README.md

 - Vendor employees require valid VendorEmp_VendorID and corresponding proof details
 - Visitor details are required for visitor creation and updates
 - Visitor entry details are required for visitor entry creation and updates
+- Material codes, aminities names, and meeting room names must be unique across their respective entities

 ---